 - To send an all-student ACCmail message, you must have approval from the vice president of student services.

-- The president, provost, executive vice presidents, vice presidents, executive director of Public Information and College Marketing, IT associate vice president, police chief, and emergency management coordinator are authorized to use collegewide student email to communicate information that relates to their area.
+- The president, provost, executive vice presidents, vice presidents, police chief, and emergency management coordinator are authorized to use collegewide student email to communicate information that relates to their area.

 - For ACCmail messages to targeted groups of students: